phrawzty/AudioAddict.bundle/README.md

 ##### Do I need a Premium account?

 Yes.
 You need a Premium account in order to get the __Listen Key__.
-Without that key, all you get are the free streams, which - while technically functional - no longer have music on them (just a message on loop).
+Without that key, all you get are the free streams, which no longer have music on them (just a message on a loop).

 ##### I can't play the stream and/or I get a codec error - what's the deal?